Rajarshi Roychowdhury, PhD, PE

 Hi there!
 This is Rajarshi (রাজর্ষি).
-I know my name can be a mouthful 😄 — so feel free to call me Raj.
-And if you’re curious, the name ‘Rajarshi’ in Bengali (বাংলা) loosely translates to “a king who has the qualities of a sage.”
+Many people call me Raj.
+And if you’re curious, the name ‘Rajarshi’ in my native language, Bengali (বাংলা) loosely translates to “a king who has the qualities of a sage.”

 A bit about my work…

-I’m a grid modernization and power systems strategy leader with over a decade of experience in bulk power system planning, interconnection, stability, and advanced controls.
+I’m a grid modernization and power systems strategy leader with over a decade of experience in bulk power system planning, interconnection, stability, and operational planning strategies..

 Throughout my career, I’ve built and mentored high-performing technical teams, guided cross-functional collaboration, and contributed to industry leadership efforts through organizations such as PJM, MISO, WECC, NERC, NATF, and IEEE.
-I am also a licensed Professional Engineer (PE) in the state of Ohio.
+I hold an M.S. in Electrical Engineering from the University of Pennsylvania, and an M.S. and Ph.D. from The Ohio State University, in power system dynamics, stability, and control.
+I am a licensed Professional Engineer (PE) in the State of Ohio, United States.

 What I enjoy